ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

 ## Step 4: Run your app locally
 {: #create-instance-tutorial-step-3}

-1. To connect to the database from your local machine, ensure that you are in the your service folder, then install the node dependencies and run the service with the following command:
+1. To connect to the database from your local machine, ensure that you are in your service folder, then install the node dependencies and run the service with the following command:

    ```sh
    npm install